Alison Williamson: Early and personal life

 Alison Williamson was born on 3 November 1971 in Melton Mowbray, Leicestershire.
 She was introduced to archery at the age of seven by her parents, who both practised the sport recreationally.
 As of 2012, both her parents remained active in the sport, her father holding the position of president of the British archery's governing body, Archery GB, and her mother working as a coach.
 At the age of ten Williamson won a silver medal at the 1981 Wenlock Olympian Games and at fourteen she qualified for her first international tournament.

 To garner publicity ahead of the 1996 Summer Olympics, Williamson posed nude as part of a series of photographs showcased in the National Portrait Gallery.
-In 2003 she received funding from the National Lottery for the first time, allowing her to divide archery practice with part-time work as a primary school teacher.
+In 2003 she received funding from the National Lottery for the first time, allowing her to divide archery practice with part-time work as a primary school teacher at Church Stretton, Shropshire.
 The grants allowed her to become a full-time athlete in 2006.

 In May 2012 she participated in the Olympic torch relay, acting as a torchbearer as it passed through the Shropshire town of Much Wenlock on the twelfth day of the route.
 The following month Williamson was appointed a Member of the Order of the British Empire for services to archery in the Queen's Birthday Honours.

 Williamson married husband Will Conaghan in 2013.
 She is a member of the Long Mynd Archers club based in Shropshire.
 She is a graduate of Arizona State University and in 2000 listed Jamaican sprinter Merlene Ottey as her favourite sportsperson.